 Emma and Sam are a fun-loving couple who were 100% true to themselves on their wedding day.
 They had a traditional ceremony at their family church, St Teresa’s followed by a Liverpool city wedding reception at the Sir Thomas Hotel.

-Walking through Liverpool City Centre and bumping into a Drag Queen outside of The Lisbon, visiting the water fountains in Queen Square and having an impromptu photo sat next to the Eleanor Rigby statue; are just some of the moments that make Emma and Sam’s Liverpool city wedding at the Sir Thomas Hotel a wedding day to remember.
+Walking through Liverpool City Centre and bumping into a Drag Queen outside of The Lisbon, visiting the water fountains in Queen Square and having an impromptu photo sat next to the Eleanor Rigby statue!
+These are just some of the fun and memorable moments that make Emma and Sam’s Liverpool city wedding at the Sir Thomas Hotel a wedding day to remember.

 Here is their story…

 Hi, we are Emma and Sam Lomax from Walton and Norris Green.
 We got married at St. Teresa’s Church, Norris Green followed by a Liverpool City Centre wedding at The Sir Thomas Hotel.

 We planned a small intimate wedding with just 55 guests during the day and 150 in the evening.
 We went for a 1920’s wedding theme as we wanted the venue to look classic and royal, with red, silver and black table drapes and white blossom centrepieces.

 We chose The Sir Thomas Hotel for our Liverpool city wedding because I had a personal connection with the wedding venue.
 My Dad who passed away when I was 16, he used to take me there when I was younger.
 It meant the world to me to have our reception there.

 The hotel is located just a short walk from the historic Royal Albert Dock, lively Cavern Quarter and Liverpool ONE.
 The Sir Thomas Hotel is a contemporary newly refurbished venue.
 Steeped in history this beautiful 19th-century building, which was once the Bank of Liverpool, combines class and elegance with a modern-day twist.